gormonn/gormonn/README.md

 </details>

-- Collaborated on a cool internal B2B startup with a 7-member team, crafting an excellent product and securing funding from Skolkovo Innovation Center.
+- Developed and launched a B2B web platform as part of a 7-member engineering team; the product secured funding from Skolkovo Innovation Center.
-- Localized the award-winning B2C website into English within the set deadline, enabling participation in a foreign exhibition and creating a case for attracting foreign clients.
+- Localized the award-winning B2C website into English within the set deadline, enabling participation in a foreign exhibition.
-- Led two front-end developers, architecture implementation, task planning, and assignment.
-- Conducted 15 interviews with React developer candidates, hired three talented people, and fired one.
+- Implemented frontend architecture for a 3-person team project; authored technical documentation and task breakdown structure.
-- Developed and promoted games-related E2E projects with a community of 15,000 players.
+- Developed and shipped games-related E2E web projects with a community of 15,000 active users.

 A few sites that I have maintained as a Frontend Engineer:
 - Optimized the FCP metric on the Employer's [corporate website](https://redcollar.co/) to achieve a 0.5 Lighthouse score, which positively impacted the brand.